Spacehive is open to anyone looking to create something amazing within their community but we do have a few guidelines all project makers must follow

 A project is something with a clear end, like building a playground, planting a tree, or putting on a festival.
 A project will eventually be completed, and something tangible will be produced as a result.
 Success.

 Number 2.
 Projects must be civic.

 Projects must have a civic value, meaning the benefit should be felt in the places we share, rather than our private homes and offices.
 Projects can be permanent (like a new playground) or temporary (like an event) and they can include revenue as well as capital costs.

 Number 3.
 It doesn’t matter who you are.

-Creating projects is open to any organisation or person over the age of 18 and based in the UK.
+Creating projects is open to any organisation or person over the age of 18.
 If you’re an organisation it doesn’t matter what your legal structure is – for example whether you’re a charity or a for-profit business.
 Everybody is welcome to get involved.

 Are those the only guidelines?

 Those are the main three, but below is a list of specific uses of Spacehive that are not allowed.